jgoulah/last-lecture/pres.md

 ^ all the vm’s on one machine (100 vm’s)

 ^ hand rolled (create dns entries manually, run some janky script, do more manual stuff, etc)

+^ all ran off chef solo, completely separate codebase (no shared code with production)

+^ home dir mounted on NFS mounted with root_squash option (which prevents you from using root)

 ---